snowfall95/dbt-ecommerce-analytics/README.md

 ---

 <p align="center">
   <i>⭐ If you found this project helpful, please consider giving it a star!
-Or even if you have anything to share or advise to further optimise the model(s), I'm all ear! </i>
+Or even if you have anything to share or advise to further optimise the model(s), I'd love to hear! </i>
 </p>

 <p align="center">
-  Made with ❤️ and dbt
 </p>